 Figure 10.
-This is the waveform after the gamma adjustment.
-Remember that not every image has something that "deserves" to be 0 black or 100 white.
-You need to look at the image and see if there's something that should actually be deep black or bright white.
-If there is, then spread them out to 0 and 100.
-With the highlights and shadows adjusted to legal and appropriate levels, you may not be happy with the overall brightness of the image.
+This is the waveform after the gamma adjustment. the overall brightness of the image.
 Use your gamma or midtone controls to affect the overall look.
 (Refer to Figures 7 and 8).
 Go back and look at your shadows and highlight again after doing this to ensure that they haven't changed too much (Refer to Figures 9 and 10).
+Color Correcting your 4K Content